JennaLeigh311/CanvaX/-docs/build-checklist.md

-# Phase 0 Verification Checklist
+# Build Verification Checklist

-This checklist documents required verification for Phase 0 and the expected output for each step.
+This checklist documents required verification and the expected output for each step.

 ## 1. Backend compile check